 Within the Parameter mapping, assign variables to all the columns specified insert statement.
 Here, we use the system and user (row count) variables.

-Remember to change the data type because they have to match the destination table; otherwise, it won’t insert.
+Remember to change the data type because they have to match the destination table; otherwise, it won’t be inserted.
 For example, under the Parameter Name, 0 represents the first column, 1 for the second column, and so on.

 Run the SSIS Row Count Transformation to Log Inserted Rows package.